sviridovserg/sviridovserg.github.io/_posts/2017-03-04-blog-on-gihub-with-jekyll-in-docker.markdown

 {% endhighlight %}

 First, you specify here which image to use.
 Mount a volume in your container for your blog sources /srv/jekyll.
-Next, you are telling to expose 4000 port on the container, which is usually used by jekyll server and finally you put the command which is going to be run by default when container starts
+Next, you are telling to expose 4000 port on the container, which is usually used by Jekyll server and finally you put the command which is going to be run by default when container starts

-Now we need to build our docker image.
+Now we need to build our Docker image.
 To do that just run

 {% highlight PowerShell %}

-docker build -t <container-name> .
+Docker build -t <container-name> .

 {% endhighlight %}